rochus-keller/OberonSystem/Readme.txt

 16900 Nov 29  2013 Files.Mod
  4249 Nov 29  2013 Fonts.Mod

 Modifications:
 - renamed all files from *.Mod.txt to *.Mod
 - changed windows to unix line endings in all files
 - Kernel, FileDir, Files, Modules, Input and Display modified as DEFINITION and removed unused members
+- partially re-implemented Fonts.Mod to avoid SYSTEM.GET/SET
+  and pointer arithmetics
+- it works to some extent in the Oberon IDE, debugging still required

+Goal:
+Test case for Oberon to LuaJIT bytecode compiler, IDE and source level debugger, see https://github.com/rochus-keller/Oberon